Category: Main Page

 Group of students gathered for photo on stage

-CCN’s Spring 2024 Pinning Ceremony will be Thursday, May 2nd at 4 pm in Sellers Auditorium at the Bryant Conference Center.
+CCN’s Fall 2024 Pinning Ceremony will be Thursday, December 12th at 4 pm in the Sellers Auditorium at the Bryant Conference Center.
 Parking will be available in the parking deck at the corner of 2nd Avenue and Bryant Drive.

 For more information, contact the Office of Nursing Student Services at 205-348-6639.